uenoB/minissg/packages/vite-plugin-minissg/README.md

 Empty module is regarded as `{ default: undefined }`.

-Through the `entries` functions and mapping objects, the collection of modules constitute a tree structure.
+Through the `main` functions and mapping objects, the collection of modules constitute a tree structure.
 The root of this tree is the _top-level module_, which is a virtual module generated in accordance with Vite's `build.rollupOptions.input`